CP1404/Practicals/prac_07/README.md

 - Type the URL of your Pull Request (PR) that mentions another student **for this prac**.
 - Type the URL of the PR that you reviewed **for the previous prac**.
-- `README.md` (submitted and on GitHub, as with all the files; note this is the main README you did in this prac, not the nearly-empty prac_07 README)
+- `README.md` (submitted and on GitHub, as with all the files; note this is the main README you did in this prac, not the nearly-empty prac_07/README)
 - `language_file_reader.py`, `programming_language.py`, `languages.csv`
 - `guitar.py`, `myguitars.py`
 - `project.py`, `project_management.py`